EmpoweredHouse/pydantic-ai-agent/docs/articles/01-pydantic-ai-introduction.md

 ## Building a Comprehensive Bank Support Agent

-In this series, we'll focus on building a single comprehensive example that demonstrates all the key features of Pydantic-AI: a bank support agent that can answer customer questions, access account information, and perform actions like blocking a card.
+For this series of articles, I wanted to create an example that goes beyond basic tutorials—something that demonstrates real-world patterns while remaining accessible.
+I've chosen to build a bank support agent that can answer customer questions, access account information, and perform actions like blocking a card.

 > **Note:** This bank support agent example is inspired by and adapted from the official [Pydantic-AI documentation](https://ai.pydantic.dev/).
 I've chosen to build upon this example because it effectively demonstrates the core capabilities of the framework while providing a practical use case.
 You can find the original example at [https://ai.pydantic.dev/examples/bank-support/](https://ai.pydantic.dev/examples/bank-support/).